ThieuQuangThong/PokemonReviewApp/README.md

 The last I improve this project with asynchronous to make it faster.
 I also use swagger to test API and note it.

-//This is the link youtube I follow to create this project: https://tinyurl.com/2q2qobzn
+This is the link to youtube I followed to create this project: https://tinyurl.com/2q2qobzn
 --------------------------------------------------------------------------------------------
 This is the pakages I used in this project: